SpeakWrite Review 2023: Work from Home as a Transcriptionist!

 SpeakWrite works with government agencies, police agencies, attorneys, courthouses, and other similar clients, so you could have a pretty interesting list of projects to work on.

 Although the company focuses mostly on these government and legal areas, there is still some general transcription work available.

 SpeakWrite only hires applicants living in the US or Canada.

-A typing speed of at least 60 WPM is required and shouldn’t be an issue if you have 2 years of experience with Transcription already under your belt.
+A typing speed of at least 60 WPM is required and shouldn’t be an issue if you have a year or two of experience with transcription already under your belt.